campustudio/rn-secure-todo-app/README.md

 ## Security Features

-The app uses Expo's Local Authentication module to implement biometric authentication (Face ID/Touch ID on iOS, Fingerprint on Android) for sensitive operations like adding, editing, or deleting todos.
+The app uses Expo's Local Authentication module to implement biometric authentication (Face ID/Touch ID on iOS, Fingerprint on Android) for sensitive operations like viewing, adding, editing, or deleting todos.

 ## Tech Stack